rdkcentral/rdkservices/docs/api/TextToSpeechPlugin.md

 <a name="head.Description"></a>
 # Description

-The `TextToSpeech` plugin provides text-to-speech (TTS) functionality (Voice Guidance & Speech Synthesis) for the client application.
+The `TextToSpeech` plugin provides TTS functionality (Voice Guidance & Speech Synthesis) for the client application.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].